-Forty-seven of the 78 combination who left the start box came home with clear jumping rounds under their belts.
-There were 15 retirements, four eliminations and only one horse fall – for Becky Woolven and Charlton Down Riverdance, who tipped up over fence 6, the Worcester Avenue Table.
+Forty-seven of the 78 combinations who left the start box came home with clear jumping rounds under their belts.
+There were 15 retirements, four eliminations, and only one horse fall – for Becky Woolven and Charlton Down Riverdance, who tipped up over fence 6, the Worcester Avenue Table.

 Tom McEwen and Toledo De Kerser, who were lying in second place at the beginning of the day, dropped to 16th after they triggered the frangible pin at the huge triple bar coming out of the Wadworth Lower Lake (fence 26) and incurred 11 penalties.

 Neither Pippa Funnell (fifth after dressage on Billy Walk On) nor Kitty King (Vendredi Biats, sixth) completed, although Funnell enjoyed a brilliant pathfinding round on her first horse, Majas Hope, who lies in 24th.